billyedmoore/Language/ltsm/README.md

 # LTSM (Long Short-term Memory)

-LTSM is a kind of RNN with a more complex structure.
+LTSM is a kind of RNN with a more complex structure better suited to long-term memory.

 ## Idea